pepa65/verifall/README.md

 ### Required udev Rules

-You must have proper udev rules in place for VerifidoD to access both your fingerprint reader and create the virtual FIDO device:
+You must have proper udev rules in place for VerifidoD to access your fingerprint reader and create the virtual FIDO device:

 ```
 # /etc/udev/rules.d/70-fido.rules